Broken Links: The Silent Website Killer – A Simple Guide For Beginners

 A professional SEO audit is a thorough assessment of your website.
 This process reveals any issues hindering your website’s search ranking potential.

-A comprehensive audit helps to research, plan, and build an SEO strategy.
+A audit helps to research, plan, and build an SEO strategy.

 For internal teams and individual website owners, a number of tools are available.